rickulland/CoCoIO/README.md

 	macaddr 5C:26:0A:01:02:03
 	phyaddr $FF6B

-Next, you will want to merge All The Things into gfx2, since we’ll need them.
+If you haven't merge All The Things into the gfx2 module, consider it.

 	cd /dd/cmds
 	rename gfx2 gfx2.org
 	merge gfx2.org inkey syscall > gfx2

+It's also handy to ball up all of the Basic09 except the main program into a 'util(date)' file

+	merge GetMouse.b09 initeth.b09 stateth.b09 getdns.b09 getBookmark.b09
+ 	putBookmark.b09 gotoHost.b09 owend.b09 propoff.b09 revoff.b09 > util1212.b09

-Start in an 80 column graphics window, or use ‘makegw’ to convert the one you have.
+Those last three (owend,propoff,revoff) can be run if you crash out of basic while in an overlay.
+Because you will need to start in an 80 column graphics window.
+If you don't have one handy use ‘makegw’ to convert the window you're in.
 Then load the bits.
 For example:

 	makegw
 	basic09 #32k
-	load utilwww.b09
+	$dir  #(I never remember the file names) load util1212.b09
-	load www.b09
+	load www1212.b09
 	run www

 <B>Using the program. </B>

-From a Basic prompt, “run www” and choose <m>ouse or <k>eyboard.
-Both can use the end of screen menu, the mouse can click underlined links on screen.
-(Popup menus are text only for now).
+Once the program starts, choose mouse or keyboard based input for the main screen.
+Popup menus are text only for now.
+Both inputs can use the end of screen menu, but the mouse can also hit underlined links on screen.

-That first popup will be the bookmark list.
+That first text popup will be the bookmark list.
 Select by number, key in a URL, or input 99 to not select anything.
 Enter to close the bookmark menu.

 The first 20 or so lines of a web page are displayed, followed by an end of screen menu. <ENTER> for the next screen.
 There is no way to back up one screen yet, however <R>eload will start again from the top.